Sanji-chan/shabbashMaruf/README.md

 This was a group project, developed using python OPEN GL library, and was made as a requriement for the completion of the course CSE423 [Computer Graphics].

+#### Note: The dist folder contains an executable version of the game.

 <img src="./assets/img/game_img.png" alt="game_img" style="height: 430px; width:700px;"/>

 ### Requirements